Castoreno05/Staff_Organizer/README.md

 main menu will apprear.
 Once a selection has been made the application will either view, add or update the

 database, depending on the selection.
-Use this application to manipulate this databse and keep track of
+Use this application to manipulate the database and keep track of

 employees, managers and their roles.